rwxrob/notes/Goblin Medio Fondo.md

 The tunnel under the highway with its custom light show is particularly amazing.
 Many locals have no idea it exists.
 Now you do.

-Here is a list of the main, uninterrupted segments followed by a longer summary of each:
+Here is a list of the eighteen main, uninterrupted Goblin segments.
+These have the same names in Strava but are prefixed with the word Goblin and a dash (ex: Goblin - Keys Meadow).
+Note that most of these Goblin segments have many other popular Strava segments in them as well.
+These were created specifically to plan different focuses for each.

 1. Davidson Warmup
 2. River Run